mikerodrigues/arp_scan/README.md

 ## Notes

 There are some tests now, but output containing host names instead of IP addresses will not be properly parsed.
-This might be fixed soon:
+This might be fixed soon.

-`cd ./spec && rspec .`

 ## Installation